crmathieu/Orbital/README.md

 	If you get the error "error: Microsoft Visual C++ 9.0 is required.
 Get it from http://aka.ms/vcpython27" then from "https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266" download the VC runtime
 	installer: VCForPython27.msi and run it to install the missing runtime library.
-Then try to run the installer
+Then try to run the python27 installer again to finish installing python.
-	again:

 	Add "c:\python27" and "c:\python27\scripts" to your PATH environment variable